-- 1) Draw different rectangles which have an area of 36 square units.
-(Draw as many as you can). - 2) Fill the given table. - 3) Did you get a square? - 4) Compare your table with the tables drawn by some of your friends.
+1) Draw different rectangles which have an area of 36 square units.
+(Draw as many as you can).

+2) Fill the given table.

+3) Did you get a square?

+4) Compare your table with the tables drawn by some of your friends.

 Area is 36 square units

-Rectangle Length Breadth Semi-perimeter Area
+Rectangle Length Breadth Semi-perimeter Perimeter

 i

 ii

 iii

 iv

 v

 vi

 vii

 viii

 ix

-- 1) Draw different rectangles which have an area of 17 square units.
-(Draw as many as you can). - 2) Fill the given table. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with the tables filled by some of your friends.
+1) Draw different rectangles which have an area of 17 square units.
+(Draw as many as you can).

+2) Fill the given table.

+3) Do you see any congruent rectangles among the rectangle you have drawn?

+4) Compare your table with the tables filled by some of your friends.

 Area is 17 square units

-Rectangle Length Breadth Semi-perimeter Area
+Rectangle Length Breadth Semi-perimeter Perimeter

 i

 ii

 iii

 iv

-v
+V

 - 1) Draw different rectangles having an area of 24 square units.
-(Draw as many as you can). - 2) Fill the given table. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with tables filled by some of your friends.
+(Draw as many as you can). - 2) Make a table like the one above. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with tables filled by some of your friends.